 As unlikely as some of these prophetic declarations may seem to the skeptic, each of them was fulfilled by the time Jerusalem fell in A.D.
 70. A more thorough discussion of these matters may be found in J. Marcellus Kik’s volume, Matthew 24.

-Continuing, Christ declared that the impending invasion had been foretold in the book of Daniel (chapter fifteen).
+Continuing in verse fifteen, Christ declared that the impending invasion had been foretold in the book of Daniel (cf. Dan.
+9:27).
 The Savior thus urged the disciples to be ready to flee the city, praying that God would providentially accommodate their departure (Matthew 24:16-19).

 He described the intensity of the Roman assault and promised that God would intervene for “the elect’s” sake (vv.
 21-22).
 The disciples were not to be swayed by false claims that Jesus had personally arrived, because, when that event actually occurred, it would be globally evident (vv.
 23-27).